Watling Street: Name

 The original Celtic and Roman name for the road is unknown, and the Romans may not have viewed it as a single path at all, since parts of it were assigned to two separate itineraries in one 2nd-century list.
 The modern name instead derives from the Old English Wæcelinga Stræt, from a time when "street" (via strata) referred to any paved road and had no particular association with urban thoroughfares.
 The Waeclingas ("people of Waecla") were a tribe in the St Albans area in the early medieval period.
 The Anglo-Saxon name of St Albans was Wætlingaceaster referred to in a charter of 1005; this would translate into modern English as "Watlingchester".

 The original Anglo-Saxon name for the section of the route between Canterbury and London was Casingc Stræt or Key Street, a name still borne by a hamlet on the road near Sittingbourne.
 This section only later became considered part of Watling Street.

 Used as a boundary

-Watling Street has been used as a boundary of many historic administrative units, and some of these are still in existence today, either through continuity or the adoption of these as by successor areas.
+Watling Street has been used as a boundary of many historic administrative units, and some of these are still in existence today, either through continuity or by its adoption as such by successor areas.